UCN-programming-2-JFK/GoFPatterns/README.md

  This repository contains four Java example implementations of Gang of Four Design Patterns: Singleton, Adapter, Strategy and Factory Method.

 ## Singleton ([code](https://github.com/UCN-programming-2-JFK/GoFPatterns/tree/main/src/singletonpattern))
+### The problem
-### The problem: You need to coordinate data or actions across your application, but every once in a while, other devs on your team mistakenly instantiate additional instances of the class that is supposed to be the coordinator or the authoritative version.
+You need to coordinate data or actions across your application, but every once in a while, other devs on your team mistakenly instantiate additional instances of the class that is supposed to be the coordinator or the authoritative version.
 This leads to your application getting out of sync.
+### The solution
-### The solution: Code a class which can only be instantiated once.
+Code a class which can only be instantiated once.

 ![UML](https://github.com/user-attachments/assets/9334f6c4-5f19-485f-97d8-69a155a89055)

 ## Adapter ([code](https://github.com/UCN-programming-2-JFK/GoFPatterns/tree/main/src/adapterpattern))

+### The problem
-### The problem: You need to interact with different pieces of code or services (the adaptees) which all provide the same functionality but vary in how they are interacted with (signature, naming, etc.).
+You need to interact with different pieces of code or services (the adaptees) which all provide the same functionality but vary in how they are interacted with (signature, naming, etc.).
+### The solution
-### The solution: Define an interface and code adapter classes which all implement this interface and individually bridge the gap to their respective adaptee.
+Define an interface and code adapter classes which all implement this interface and individually bridge the gap to their respective adaptee.

 ![UML](https://github.com/user-attachments/assets/3bdcc4ab-d1b2-4dfe-9885-2d82d4345828)